Accept What Is

 • Set healthy boundaries: Acceptance includes recognizing what you need to stay grounded and honoring those needs.

-• Practice small acts of empowered choice: Even choosing what to eat, how to rest, or when to reach out for support can affirm your agency.
+• Practice small acts of empowered choice: Choosing what to eat, how to rest, or when to reach out for support can affirm your agency.

 Radical acceptance opens the door to self-inquiry and insight.

-🪞 Reflection Activity: What are some beliefs or fears that surfaced when you stopped resisting a difficult situation?
+๐Ÿชž Reflection Activity: What beliefs or fears surfaced when you stopped resisting a problematic situation?
 Were you afraid of losing control, appearing weak, or confronting pain?
 Write them down.
 Then, ask: Are these beliefs still serving me?

 1. Sit comfortably, closing your eyes if that feels safe.